skyriakidis/readme/README_snakemake.md

 -[folders.py] creates folders for all output files produced by each step of the workflow.

 -[qc.py] QC.py by using Trimmomatic removes Illumina adapters that can cause a problem downstream analysis and the identification of high quality SNPs.
 Additionally, Trimmomatic trims low quality regions of reads.
-Apart from Trimmomatic, qc.py contains a quality control step using FastQC tool to confirm the high quality of trimmed reads.
+Apart from Trimmomatic, qc.py contains a quality control step using FastQC tool to confirm the high quality of trimmed reads producing figures and tables with statistics which are explained in [fastQC] help page.

--[map.py]
+-[map.py] This script contains the full workflow for mapping the reads to a reference genome by using BWA-MEM mapper and FreeBayes variant caller.
+	## Steps
+	1) Indexing of the reference genome
+	2)